-FY 2016 FY 2017 FY 2018 FY 2019 FY 2020 FY 2021 FY 2022 FY 2023 Target 390,556 381,314 381,314 381,314 381,314 330,000 411,325 TBD Result 370,556 362,358 329,980 324,391 391,738 428,476 Jan 31, 2023 Jan 31, 2024 Status Target Not Met Target Not Met Target Not Met Target Not Met Target Exceeded Target Exceeded Pending Pending
+FY 2017 FY 2018 FY 2019 FY 2020 FY 2021 FY 2022 FY 2023 FY 2024 Target 381,314 381,314 381,314 381,314 330,000 411,325 415,438 415,438 Result 362,358 329,980 324,391 391,738 428,476 385,356 Jan 31, 2024 Jan 31, 2025 Status Target Not Met Target Not Met Target Not Met Target Exceeded Target Exceeded Target Not Met Pending Pending

 The Indian Health Service (IHS) Public Health Nursing (PHN) Program provides critical support for health care services in the tribal communities served.
 PHNs are licensed, professional nursing staff that support population-focused services to promote healthier communities through community based direct nursing services, community development, and health promotion and disease prevention activities.
 The PHN Program expands access to comprehensive, community-based, innovative, and culturally-competent healthcare services.
-One way the PHN Program measures this intervention is through monitoring the total number of individual public health encounters documented in the electronic health record and reported by the PHN data mart system with an emphasis on primary, secondary and tertiary prevention activities to individuals, families and community groups.
-The FY 2021 target for the PHN Program measure was 330,000 encounters.
-The final FY 2021 result of 428,476 patient encounters exceeded the target by 98,476 encounters, a 30 percent increase.
+One way the PHN Program measures this intervention is through monitoring the total number of individual public health encounters documented in the electronic health record and reported by the PHN data mart system with an emphasis on primary, secondary, and tertiary prevention activities to individuals, families, and community groups.
+The FY 2022 target for the PHN Program measure was 411,325 encounters.
+The final FY 2022 result of 385,356 patient encounters did not meet the target by 25,969 enounters, a 6 percent decrease.
 During the IHS COVID-19 pandemic response, PHNs reported critical patient encounters for communicable disease, surveillance, contact tracing, testing, patient monitoring, and vaccination activities.
-These efforts resulted in an overall increase in the number of PHN activities reported for community nursing services to address the COVID-19 crisis.
+These efforts resulted in an overall increase in the number of PHN activities reported for community nursing services to address the COVID-19 crisis in FY 2020 and 2021.
+PHNs worked tirelessly with local community partners and public health officials in AI/AN communities to address the pandemic crisis, but in FY 2022 expanded their focus on the growing concern in the public health and health promotion arena which resulted from delays or avoidance of medical care because of COVID-19 including urgent, routine, and preventive health care services.
+To support prevention and control of comorbid conditions, PHNs joined agency activities such as the pediatric immunization improvement project, ongoing childhood obesity prevention and breastfeeding promotion, and sexual transmitted infection treatment and prevention.
+This shift in service away from hosting massive immunization, vaccination clinics and the overall pandemic activity resulted in a decrease in FY 2022 PHN patient encounters.
+As new COVID-19 variants emerged, triggering local outbreaks, and with unpredictable implications for prevention and treatment strategies, PHN staff shortages challenged efforts to administer vaccines, support case investigation, and monitor individuals for adverse events.
 Prior to FY 2020, the PHN program did not meet the established targets due to anticipated Tribal programs migrating away from reporting to the IHS Resource and Patient Management System.
 The PHN Program shares data, such as provider productivity and the number of health care delivery services provided, to inform I/T/U decision-making and promote data reporting.
-Efforts are underway to improve PHN data reports.
+In 2022, the IHS enhanced the PHN data mart to include updated health promotion and disease prevention reports to support staff to access critical program performance data.